Please feel free to comment on my review.

 The DVD special features are as follows.
 There’s the ‘Return to Little Hodcombe’ making-of documentary; the ‘Making the Malus’ featurette; the ‘Now & Then’ locations featurette; a ‘From the Cutting Room Floor’ item; ‘The Golden Eggs Award’ outtake from the story and a photo gallery of the story.

-There’s also a commentary with director Michael Owen Morris and script editor Eric Saward, moderated by Toby Hadoke and an isolated music option by Peter Howell.
-There’s also an info-text commentary option to enjoy and a ‘Radio Times Listings’ PDF of the story to be accessed on a PC.
+There’s a commentary with director Michael Owen Morris and script editor Eric Saward, moderated by Toby Hadoke.
+There’s also an isolated music option by Peter Howell; an info-text commentary option to enjoy and a ‘Radio Times Listings’ PDF of the story.

 There’s a ‘coming soon’ trailer for ‘Paradise Towers’ with Sylvester McCoy and Bonnie Langford.